almamedia/gatling-fargate/README.md

 aws ecs run-task --cluster <your ecs cluster> --task-definition gatling-fargate --overrides <json>
 ```

-The override JSON looks like following snippet, unnecessary fields are ommitted.
-Specifically, the field to override gatling parameters is containerOverrides.command
+The override JSON is a little bit verbose, it looks like following snippet.
+Unnecessary fields can be ommitted.
+Specifically, the field to override gatling parameters is containerOverrides.command. containerOverrides.name field is mandatory, The sole containedDEfinition inside the task definition is named gatling-fargate-container-def.

 ```
 {